oracle-livelabs/apex/event-mangement/3-apex-assistant/3-apex-assistant.md

 - Create PL/SQL packages using APEX Assistant in SQL Commands.

-## Task 1: Enhance charts using Generative AI
+## Task 1: Enhance Charts with APEX Assistant

-1. From the runtime environment, navigate to developer toolbar and click **Page 1**.
+1. From the runtime environment, navigate to the developer toolbar and click **Page 1**.

     !["Click App Builder"](images/event-dashboard.png "")